PowerCodersOrg/powercoders.org/site/content/alumni/_index.md

 ---
-title: Meet our Alumni and learn about their success stories
+title: Our success stories
 image: /img/header_alumni.jpg
-section_title: Meet our Alumni and learn about their success stories
+section_title: Our success stories
 text: >-
   Our goal is to place disadvantaged people into permanent jobs so that they get their independence back.
 Read some of our great success stories here.